jhkrischel/world-war-weird/3-house-rules.md

 ## Covering fire

 * Create advantage roll against difficulty determined by GM (how difficult is it to cover the area in question)
-* Free active resistance against movement through the area (athletics/stealth overcome roll)
+* Free active resistance with Shoot against movement through the area (athletics/stealth overcome roll)
 	* If resistance is successful, moving character may choose to avoid movement (forced to stay put), or to take a 1-shift hit from the shooter (weapon damage and armor are not applied to this 1-shift hit).
-* Free active resistance against Shooting attacks through the area
+* Free active resistance with Shoot against Shooting attacks through the area
 	* If resistance is successful, attacking character may choose to avoid attack (forced to stay down), or to take a 1-shift hit from the shooter (weapon damage and armor are not applied to this 1-shift hit) and make their attack.
 * Covering fire aspect is removed if shooter decides to make a direct attack